Skip navigation

 Purpose

-To set out the procedures pertaining to the management and use of the University’s Delegations Framework.
+To set out the procedures pertaining to the management and use of the University Delegations Framework.

 Definitions

-Area of responsibility – The organisational unit or portfolio for which a delegate is responsible operationally and/or financially, as reflected in duty statements and/or employment contracts.
+Area of responsibility is the organisational unit or portfolio for which a Delegate is responsible operationally and/or financially, as reflected in duty statements and/or employment contract.

-Delegation Profile – A grouping of delegations of the same level of authority or type of responsibility into a single profile name for more efficient assignment to positions.
+Delegation Profile is a grouping of delegations of the same level of authority or type of responsibility into a single profile name for more efficient assignment to positions.

-Person of Interest (POI) – A person who does not hold a formal staff position within the University, but who may undertake duties within an area and require the assignment of a delegation profile.
+Person of Interest (POI) or a Visiting and Honorary Appointment (VaHA) is a person who does not hold a formal staff position within the University, but who may undertake duties within an area and require the assignment of a delegation profile.
+A POI or VaHA may be a Delegate but, by definition, does not hold a position in the University and therefore cannot be a Senior Delegate.

 Procedure